tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 #### Question:

-If I ate a burrito, pad thai, and a slice of cheesecake today, with no calories burned exercise, how should I work towards my dietary goal of losing weight?
+If I ate 1800 calories today, with no calories burned from exercise, have I met my dietary goal of losing weight??

 #### Query:
 In Snap-SPARQL, with reasoner run: